 CBC Monkstown Past Pupils Union AGM, June 3rd 2021

-President’s Address
+President’s Report

 Gentlemen

-On behalf of the PPU I would like to welcome you to the AGM of the CBC Monkstown Park Past Pupils Union.
-Like this time last year, the impact of Covid-19 means have to have our AGM on a virtual platform.
+On behalf of the PPU I would like to welcome you to the 2021 AGM of the CBC Monkstown Park Past Pupils Union.
+Like this time last year, the impact of Covid-19 means we have to have our AGM on a virtual platform.
 Unlike this time last year, we can see a path out of these unique and challenging times and the road ahead is one of hope, enthusiasm and anticipation and hopefully by this time next year we will be in a position to resume having our AGM and, indeed, other events, back in the school.

 I would like to suggest that this transition back to some kind of normality also might be a timely opportunity for the PPU to embrace the opportunity to embark on both its regular activities and maybe some new ones.
 I think it is fair to say that, as a society, the imposition of Covid-19 restrictions made us reconsider a number of things that we perhaps took for granted, we realised what we missed, but we also worked out ways to do things differently, and often better, when faced with adversity.
-It certainly became quickly and obviously evident that we need to be in contact and interact which is, of course, exactly what the PPU facilities for past pupils and the wider community.
+It certainly became quickly and obviously evident that we need to be in contact and interact which is, of course, exactly what the PPU facilitates for past pupils and the wider community.
 I am delighted that we now have a significantly expanded executive committee which I am confident will rise to the challenge of delivering what our members need in terms of PPU activity going forward.

 I was extremely honoured to have been proposed to serve a second term as president of the PPU, a role I am very happy to fulfil.
 That said, I hope that, going forward, there will be sufficient numbers, diversity and experience on the committee that second terms remain very much the exception rather than the rule.
 On that note, my sincere thanks goes to my immediate predecessor, Dermot Kelly, who has served as president or vice president for five years now and with constant enthusiasm and welcome leadership .
 I must also thank long serving committee members Alan Cuffe (treasurer), John Molloy (secretary) and David O’Hanrahan, all of whom are former presidents of the PPU.
-My special thanks also to other committee members Eoin Collins, Ryan Corcoran, Tim Kinsella, Adam Tarbett and Paul O'Sullivan.
+My special thanks also to the other committee members Eoin Collins, Ryan Corcoran, Tim Kinsella, Adam Tarbett and Paul O'Sullivan.
 Without the voluntary efforts of these gentlemen, there would be no PPU.
 Many thanks guys.
 A further special thank you is also due to Shane Counihan who stepped down during the year after many years on the committee.
 On behalf of the committee I also offer Shane our sincere condolences on the passing of his father, Jerome Counihan, last month, himself a past pupil, who left CBC in 1970.

 Our links to the College remain strong and I would also like to thank CBC Principal, Mr Gerry Duffy, for his ongoing support for the PPU and its activities.
-We look forward to being able to gather together once and resume traditional activities such as the presentation of ties to the SCT players, the awarding of honorary membership of the PPU to 6th Year graduates and, of course, some reunions.
-Other support from the school from the PPU website was provided by staff members, previously Ian O’Herlihy and more recently, from our own committee, Ryan Corcoran.
-Again, without such support, the PPPU would not be able to function.
+We look forward to being able to gather together once again and resume traditional activities such as the presentation of ties to the SCT players, the awarding of honorary membership of the PPU to 6th Year graduates and, of course, some reunions.
+Other support from the school tofurther develop the PPU website was provided by staff members, previously Ian O’Herlihy and more recently, from our own committee member, Ryan Corcoran.
+Again, without such support, the -PPU would not be able to function.